What to consider when job hunting?

 When a position becomes available with a fairly common skill set, several hundred applications are received.
 It is therefore vital that your CV is standing out from the crowd.
 Recruiters sift through hundreds of applications often rejecting poorly structured CV’s moving onto job seekers who have placed a considerable amount of effort into creating a professional and presentable CV.

 When applying for a post ensure that your CV is legible and well laid out.
 Follow basic instruction with the job advert as to how to apply, thus showing that you are able to follow instructions.
-Ensure that you have read the job specification and that you fulfil at least 80% of the requirements.
+Ensure that you have read the job specification and that you fulfill at least 80% of the requirements.
 Keep in mind that although you may fit the profile of the job specification 100%, companies sometimes have other criteria that they need to consider such as employment equity requirement quotas that need to be reached as prescribed to them.

-Be aware of scamsters in the job market posing as recruiters charging job seekers for finding employment or registration fees.
+Be aware of scammers in the job market posing as recruiters charging job seekers for finding employment or registration fees.
 The labour department set out the following regulations as passed under the Skills Development Act (1998) that an employment service shall not charge fees to work seekers exceeding a registration fee of R1.
 Job seekers are advised to remain vigilant at all times and to report any suspicions of irregularities to the nearest department of labour offices.

 To determine if a job advertisement is legitimate it is advisable to do some research.
 Ensure that no fee is charged.
 Check email addresses, most recruiters will use traceable corporate email addresses.
 Research the company advertising the post, do they have a legitimate website, do they have contact numbers.
 Who answers when you call and what do they say.
 Check the source and ensure that company is legally registered.